kaiumallimon/comos-its/README.md

+> **⚠️ Production status**: The current production URL is no longer functional.
+This project was built using free-tier resources across all integrated services — **MongoDB** (shared cluster), **Pinecone** (starter index), and **OpenAI** (API credits).
+Running this project locally or deploying it requires active/resumed MongoDB and Pinecone instances with valid API keys, as well as available OpenAI credits for LLM and embedding operations.

 # COSMOS Intelligent Tutoring System (ITS)

 > **COSMOS-ITS** (Collaborative Orchestration System for Multi-Agent Optimization and Synthesis for Intelligent Tutoring Systems) — A secure, multi-agent intelligent tutoring system that reduces hallucination rates and improves syllabus-aligned response accuracy from 65% (generic LLM baseline) to 92%, while delivering adaptive, always-available personalized tutoring at scale.